AJanayWhyte/AJanayWhyte.github.io/pages/setup.md

 ### Virtual Machine software

 There are several different types of virtual machine software.
 However, we will discuss how to use and setup two different ones.
-Oracle virtualBox or VMware Workstation.
+They are called Oracle virtualBox or VMware Workstation.

 Oracle - VirtualBox|VMware - workstation
 :-------------------------:|:-------------------------: